oracle/weblogic-kubernetes-operator/kubernetes/samples/scripts/create-weblogic-domain-on-azure-kubernetes-service/README.md

 # Copy the output to a file, we will use it to
 # grant your service principal with a contributor role in AKS.
 # Specifically we will need the app ID, client secret and tenant ID later.

-# Use the <appId> from the output of the last command
-az role assignment create --assignee <appId> --role Contributor
 ```

 If you see an error similar to the following